buzzdecafe/buzzdecafe.github.com/_posts/2013-08-15-on-function-composition.md

       };
     };

-Since we've implemented `foldr` in an imperative fashion (eeeeew), the performance penalty is negligible; and since the intent of compose is typically to load up a function and then reuse it, then `compose` may not be a great target for performance optimization in the first place.
+Since we've implemented `foldr` in an imperative fashion (eeeeew), the performance penalty is negligible.
+And since the intent of `compose` is typically to generate a function once to use over and over, then `compose` may not be a great target for performance optimization in the first place.

 Ultimately, what I want to do is be able to compose some really useful functions on the fly, with as little code as possible.
 I'm not there yet.
 Part of the problem is how to handle variadic functions.
-(That may be a topic for another time.)
+(That is a topic for another time: Composing Curried Variadic Functions.
+That should have a broad audience.)

-What I'd like to do is compose `map` and `pick` to give me a function that would project attributes over an array of objects.
+For example, I'd like to compose `map` and `pick` to give me a function that would project attributes over an array of objects.
+This is analogous to a `SELECT x, y, z` statement in SQL.
 (Scott started down this road, but when he took some time off, I took up the torch.)
 This would be nice:

     var project = compose(map, pick);
     var selected = project(attrs, objects);